Bill Whittington: Career

 Whittington, together with his brother Don Whittington and the German professional Klaus Ludwig, multiple winner at Le Mans and elsewhere, competed in the 1979 24 Hours of Le Mans in a Porsche 935.
 As the brothers did not have substantial racing experience prior to the late 1970s.
 Bill's brother Dale Whittington also competed in open wheel racing.
 Together with Randy Lanier they owned the Blue Thunder Racing Team in 1984, with Marty Hinze.
-Bill also raced in the Indianapolis 500 five times with a best finish of fourteenth in 1985.
+Whittington also raced in the Indianapolis 500 five times with a best finish of fourteenth in 1985.

-Bill made two NASCAR Winston Cup starts in 1980, earning an eighth in his debut at Riverside International Raceway (besting brother Don by one spot) and then 32nd in the Daytona 500.
+Whittington made two NASCAR Winston Cup starts in 1980, earning an eighth in his debut at Riverside International Raceway (besting brother Don by one spot) and then 32nd in the Daytona 500.

 The Whittingtons raced aircraft prior to cars, Bill having won races at Reno between 1978 and 1983.
 They were the owners of the Road Atlanta circuit.

-In 1986, Bill pleaded guilty to income tax evasion and conspiracy to smuggle marijuana into the United States from Colombia and was sentenced to fifteen years in prison and ordered to surrender $7 million in property and other assets.
+In 1986, Whittington pleaded guilty to income tax evasion and conspiracy to smuggle marijuana into the United States from Colombia and was sentenced to fifteen years in prison and ordered to surrender $7 million in property and other assets.
 In 1987, his brother Don Whittington pleaded guilty to money laundering charges in association with his brother's activities.
 In addition to Bill and Don Whittington, Lanier, John Paul Sr. and John Paul Jr. were part of the IMSA drug smuggling scandal of the 1980s, where a number of drivers financed their racing activities with the proceeds from drug smuggling.